ec-jrc/jeolib-pyjeo/doc/3_reference.rst

         You can specify a different spatial reference system to define the region of interest to read set with keys ulx, uly, lrx, and lry with the extra key 't_srs'.
 Notice this will not re-project the resulting image.
-You can use the function :py:func:`geometry:warp` for this.
+You can use the function :py:func:`geometry.warp` or the corresponding method on a Jim object :py:meth:`geometry._Geometry.warp` for this.
    ..

    .. note::